dnourok/reduxstagrams-tutorial/learn-redux/readme.md

-# Learn Redux
+# Tutorial

-A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.
+Code followed along from Wes Bos Learn Redux through Reduxstagram plus my notes commented out on Redux and React from the videos

 ## Running